aks427/andrewstevens.dev/src/posts/useApi-react-hook.md

 const [loading, result] = useApi(url);
 ```

-If `url` changes across different renders, it will trigger additional api calls, since `url` a dependency to the `useEffect` hook.
+If `url` changes across different renders, it will trigger additional api calls, since `url` is a dependency to the `useEffect` hook.
 The issue our code currently has is that multiple changes to the `url` variable in quick succession won't guarantee that the latest call will be the result state.

 What we need to do is return a cleanup function from `useEffect` that marks the current request as stale.